Borrowing from the collection

 - If you do not meet your obligations a debt-collecting agency will be called in (standard procedure).

-- If you have lost a book please report this as soon as possible to the Virtual Desk.
+- If you have lost a book please report this as soon as possible via the online form.

-- In case of a dispute with the UL about whether or not you have returned a book on time, the UL’s administration will be decisive, unless you have a receipt of return.
+- In case of a dispute with the UL about whether or not you have returned a book on time, the library administration will be decisive, unless you have a receipt of return.